How Parakar can support your workpermit-dependent employees across Europe

 In The Netherlands, a variety of work permit types are available, aiming at different target audiences.

 The most common type of permit is the ‘Kennismigrant’ (Highly Skilled Migrant) permit.
 The most decisive criterion to be eligible for this permit is the gross salary.
-Highly skilled migrants younger than 30 years need to earn an income of €3.549,- gross per month.
-For Highly skilled migrants over 30 years old this is €4.840,- gross per month.
+Highly skilled migrants younger than 30 years need to earn an minimum income of €3.549,- gross per month.
+For Highly skilled migrants over 30 years old this is a minimum of €4.840,- gross per month.